Unstructured-IO/unstructured/unstructured/ingest/README.md

 - [ ] Add a script test_unstructured_ingest/test-ingest-\<the-new-data-source\>.sh.
 It's json output files should have a total of no more than 100K.
 - [ ] Git add the expected outputs under test_unstructured_ingest/expected-structured-output/\<folder-name-relevant-to-your-dataset\> so the above test passes in CI.
 - [ ] Add a line to [test_unstructured_ingest/test-ingest.sh](test_unstructured_ingest/test-ingest.sh) invoking the new test script.
+- [ ] Make sure the tests for the connector are running and not skipped by reviewing the logs in CI.
 - [ ] If additional python dependencies are needed for the new connector:
   - [ ] Add them as an extra to [setup.py](unstructured/setup.py).
   - [ ] Update the Makefile, adding a target for `install-ingest-<name>` and adding another `pip-compile` line to the `pip-compile` make target.
 See [this commit](https://github.com/Unstructured-IO/unstructured/commit/ab542ca3c6274f96b431142262d47d727f309e37) for a reference.